-Story Contest 2016 #2 Results » Highly Commended - Sub-junior Category
+Story Contest 2016 #2 Results » Highly Commended Story - Fear no more

 “Fear no more” by Jayanth Ramganesh, is the Highly Commended story in the sub-junior category of the second biannual Short Story Contest 2016.